 Overall, an excellent trading platform and a well-run company.

-✔️ Tight spreads
+- ✔️ Tight pricing

-❌ No investment accounts
+- ❌ No investment account

 Pepperstone’s trading platform is a good choice for traders looking to speculate on the major markets, particularly those wanting to automate their trading through expert advisors on MT4 & MT5.

 However, what makes Pepperstone’s MT4 offering stand out is the brokerage behind it.
 Pepperstone offers it’s MT4 clients experienced account executives based in London and other local offices around the world.
-Plus, Pepperstone have put together a package of expert indicators and trader tools that are available to download for free and which can be plugged into MT4.
+Plus, Pepperstone have put together a package of expert indicators and trader tools that are available to download for free that can be plugged into MT4.

 To win business Pepperstone competes on price and compared to other trading platforms it is one of the cheaper options.
-For example, the Razor account can offer forex trading with zero pips, with the commission charged post trade.
-Or traders can opt for the standard account which adds a 1 pip mark up, but is built into the spread.
+For example, the Razor account can offer forex trading with zero pips, with the commission charged post-trade.
+Or traders can opt for the standard account, which adds a 1 pip markup, but is built into the spread.